In the past only the preserve of high-end sports watches, VO2 Max has made its way to a number of popular 24/7 activity trackers.

 Launched late last year, Vivoactive 3 is a Swiss knife of activity trackers.
 Garmin has upgraded its design so that it now comes in an attractive form factor which closely resembles the company’s Fenix and Forerunner line.

 You get the full range of features including Vo2Max and a comparison to those your age and gender.
 A first for the company, you also get Garmin Pay, which means Garmin customers can finally pay for purchases with their timepiece.

 There are 15 built-in sports profiles, including new ones for snowboarding, cardio, yoga, eliptical and stair stepper.
 Vivoactive 3 will also let you mix it up by creating customized workouts.

 Vivosport is an ultra-slim fitness band.
 It is slightly more expensive than Charge 2 but in addition to everything Fitbit provides, the tracker is waterproof, it comes with built-in GPS, all day stress tracking and counts reps and sets in the gym.
-An impressive feat that Garmin has managed to squeeze all that into such a small device.
+An impressive feat that Garmin has managed to squeeze all this functionality into such a small device.

 Measuring 21mm in width, 10.9mm in thickness and weighing only 27 grams, you’ll hardly notice you are wearing it.
 It feels great on your wrist, fitting very snuggly.

 You’ll get everything you could possibly hope for 24/7 activity tracking, including detailed info on steps, calories, distance, heart rate, activity, floors, sleep VO2Max and more.
 The GPS makes for more precise distance, time and pace tracking, along with route mapping for your runs.
 It will track your swims in the pool too.

 Like this article?
 Subscribe to our monthly newsletter and never miss out!